-Strike threatened Air New Zealand passengers anxious, Jetstar still has seats
+Strike threatened Air New Zealand passengers anxious fork out to change bookings, Jetstar still has seats

 ''At this stage our advice to customers is to wait and see what comes out of the negotiations, as difficult as it is during this delicate time as travellers are eager to know if their Christmas plans will be impacted.''

-The threatened three-day strike by about 1000 engineers and logistics workers from December 21 would upset the plans of tens of thousands of domestic and international passengers at the busiest travel period of the year.
+The threatened three-day strike by about 1000 engineers and logistics workers would upset the plans of tens of thousands of domestic and international passengers at the busiest travel period of the year.

+Thomas said there would be severe knock-on affects for accomodation providers and

 On the first day of the threatened strike 42,000 passengers are booked to fly with Air New Zealand.